Last updated on 2026-04-08

 Program Structure

-The Radio Arts and Entertainment diploma program is a two-year full-time program that runs from September to May each year.
-Here are some key details about the program structure:
+The Radio Arts and Entertainment diploma program is a two-year full-time course that runs from September to May each year.
+The program is delivered in person at the Burnaby campus, providing students with a collaborative and practice-based learning environment.
+Key features of the program structure include:

 Featured Experiences

-- Opportunities to produce content for multiple platforms, including social media, podcasts, and radio.
+- Collaboration on content creation for multiple platforms, including social media and websites

 Career Options

-Graduates of the BCIT Radio Arts and Entertainment diploma program can pursue a variety of career paths in the media industry.
-Here are some potential job options:
+Graduates of the BCIT Radio Arts and Entertainment diploma program have a wide range of career opportunities available to them in the media industry.
+Some potential job roles include:

 - News/Sports/Entertainment Anchor: Present news and entertainment stories on television or radio, engaging audiences with compelling narratives.

-- On-Air Music/Talk Host: Host radio shows, engaging listeners through discussions, interviews, and music programming.
+- On-Air Music/Talk Host: Host radio shows, engaging listeners through music, interviews, and discussions on various topics.

 - Audio/Video Producer: Oversee the production of audio and video content, ensuring high-quality output for various media platforms.

-- Social Media Coordinator: Manage social media accounts, creating content and strategies to engage audiences and promote brand awareness.
+- Social Media Coordinator: Manage social media accounts, creating engaging content and strategies to grow audience engagement.

-- Podcast Host/Producer: Create and produce podcasts, developing engaging content that resonates with listeners.
+- Podcast Host/Producer: Create and produce podcasts, developing content that resonates with listeners and builds a loyal audience.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.